-We use a Spa sled during winter to move hot tubs across the snow.
-This makes winter deliveries easy as long as we don’t have to climb snowbanks.
+Our company uses a Spa sled during winter to move hot tubs across the snow.
+This makes winter deliveries easy as long as we don’t have any snowbanks to contend with.

 Garden Hose.
 If you are like most people, your garden hose has been stored away for the winter.
 Now is the time to find it, put it in a warm area, and thaw it before your new hot tub arrives.

 Filling.
-Do not fill your new until your electrician arrives if your electrician is delayed or can not finish the job for some reason.
-A hot tub filled with cold water in freezing conditions could damage your new hot tub.
-When you are ready to fill your tub, put your hose in the filter compartment.
-If possible, remove the filter and put the hose inside the tub to push air out of the jet pump.
+Do not fill your new until your electrician arrives.
+If your electrician is delayed or can not finish the job, a hot tub filled with cold water in freezing conditions could damage your new hot tub.
+When your hot tub is wired and ready to fill your tub, be sure to put your hose in the filter compartment.
+Remove the filter and put the hose inside the tub to push air out of the jet pump.

 From the Factory.
-Most hot tubs are water tested at the factory and may have some residual water left in the lines.
-This is generally not enough to damage any plumbing but could freeze a line.
+Hot tubs are water-tested at the factory and always have some residual water left in the lines.
+This is generally insufficient to damage plumbing but could freeze a line.
 However, some of that water may freeze, preventing the pump from working.
 A work light, hair dryer, or space heater can thaw any internal ice inside the pump if this happens.

 32 degrees and Below.
 You have several options.
-One is to have your electrician ready and wait for the hot tub to arrive.
-This is dependent on your electrician if they have time.
+One is to have your electrician ready and waiting for the hot tub to arrive.
+This is dependent on your electrician’s availability.
 Sometimes deliveries do run late.
-Another option is to wait until the weather warms up before filling and flipping the switch.
+Another option is to wait until it warms up before filling and flipping the switch.

 Do not use hot water.
 The sudden shock of hot water on a cold hot tub shell could crack and damage your hot tub.
 If you can, connect your hose to a mixed water source.
 Start with cold water and mix it to warm to complete the fill.